Equal Pay In NZ

 Alexander Turnbull Library

-Results from Statistics New Zealand and State Services Commission surveys on income have shown the extent of the gender pay gap, based on median hourly earnings.
+Results of surveys on income from Statistics New Zealand and Te Kawa Mataaho Public Service Commission (previously State Services Commission) have shown the extent of the gender pay gap, based on median hourly earnings.
 (Median pay is the middle amount of pay earned - half of employees earn less and half earn more.)

 Alexander Turnbull Library